Selling property during COVID-19 alert level 3

-If the property was listed during the COVID-19 lockdown, the agent might not have been able to appraise the property in person.
+If the property was listed during alert level 3 or alert level 4, the agent might not have been able to appraise the property in person.
 The agent should let you know this.
 Be aware that the estimated sale price might change when the agent has visited in person.

 At alert level 2, auctions can take place.
-Make sure you follow the health guidelines above, including maintaining 2-metre physical distancing and hygiene etiquette, and wearing a face covering.
+Make sure you follow the health guidelines above, including maintaining 2 metre physical distancing and hygiene etiquette, and wearing a face covering.

 Because of the limit on numbers, the agent might ask you to reduce the number of support people you bring with you to the auction.

 Talk to the agent if you wish to place phone bids rather than attend.
 Bidding by phone is a good idea for at risk people (those at higher risk from COVID-19).

 You can read more about the auction process here.